Configure connection to Bonita Engine

 ###template file # LOCAL org.bonitasoft.engine.api-type = LOCAL # HTTP #org.bonitasoft.engine.api-type = HTTP #server.url = http://localhost:8080 #application.name = bonita #connections.max = 20

-By default the Tomcat bundle is configured to accept connection for HTTP connections.
+By default, the Tomcat bundle is configured to accept connection over HTTP.

 This HTTP access is not secured, it should not be exposed outside a trusted area.
-We recommend you to deactivate it if you expose directly your deployment to the outside world.
+We recommend you to deactivate it if you expose directly your deployment to outside your company’s networks.